 Cancer patients often experience trouble sleeping due to insomnia, night sweats or hot flashes.
 While these symptoms are sometimes direct effects of the disease, they can also develop as a result of certain treatments or medications.
-Regardless of why they are occurring, it can become a real problem if a cancer patient is unable to sleep; quality rest is needed for physical health as well as mental and emotional wellbeing.
+Regardless of why they are occurring, insomnia in cancer patients can become a real problem if they are unable to sleep; quality rest is needed for physical health as well as mental and emotional wellbeing.

 So what can a cancer patient do to make sure they get enough sleep at night?
 There are a few techniques and products which make a good night's sleep possible even if insomnia, night sweats or hot flashes are occurring.